 Resulting in a range of different automatic defensive, and a range of non-productive reactive responses including:

-- Avoidant behaviour, where feel victimised and targeted, people passively “wriggle” and the buck gets passed onto others, and the real problem or issue does not get addressed or resolved.
+- Avoidant behaviour, is where feel victimised and targeted, people passively “wriggle” and the buck gets passed onto others, and the real problem or issue does not get addressed or resolved.

-- Controlling behaviour, where people ignore their role in causing or resolving the real problem or issue, and aggressively push others towards their mandate or solution, denying others any agency.
+- Controlling behaviour, is where people ignore their role in causing or resolving the real problem or issue, and aggressively push others towards their mandate or solution, denying others any agency.